PaulJPhilp/EffectiveAgent/src/docs/service-pattern/reference/service-pattern.md

 do_not_modify: true
 ---

-# Standard Service Pattern (Effect-TS)
+# Service Pattern Reference (Effect-TS v3.16+)

-This document describes the **current, canonical pattern** for defining services using Effect-TS (v3.14+) in this codebase.
+This document describes the **current, canonical pattern** for defining services using Effect-TS (v3.16+) in this codebase.
 All new and refactored services must follow this approach for maintainability, type safety, and composability.

 ## Core Components